transplantation-immunology-maastricht/abo-analysis/README.md

 # Testing without `nextflow`

-The pipeline can be tested of single input file by cloning this repo and installing all dependncies above, then running the following commands:
+The pipeline can be tested on a single input file by cloning this repo and installing all dependencies above, then running the following commands:

 ```python
 python bin/AnalyzeAbo_Main.py  \